RachidAifar/ASP.NET-Core-Web-Application/README.md

 ## Features

 - CRUD operations for clients
-- Search and filter clients by name, email, and phone number
+- Search and filter clients by name, email
 - Pagination for displaying clients in a table

 ## Built With